waynedovey/GitOps-Workshop/chapter2/Chapter 1- Deployment Basics.md

-# Chapter 2: Deployment Basics
+# Chapter 1: Deployment Basics
-This chapter discusses how apps are deployed in Kubernetes and OpenShift, what manifest files are involved, and how to change the files so that you can redeploy your application into a new, clean namespace without rebuilding it.
+This discusses how apps are deployed in Kubernetes and OpenShift, what manifest files are involved, and how to change the files so that you can redeploy your application into a new, clean namespace without rebuilding it.

 The chapter also discusses OpenShift Templates and Kustomize, tools that help automate those necessary file changes.